-- 6. If the catch of bigeye tuna of any developing coastal State CPC not listed in paragraph 3 exceeds 1,575 t in 2019, 2020, or 2021, a catch limit shall be established for that CPC for the following years.
-The catch limit shall be agreed with due consideration to the rights of developing coastal States, the particular circumstances at hand and the sustainability of the stock. - 7.
-The provisions of paragraph 3, 4, 5 and 6 shall not prejudice the rights and obligations under international law of those developing coastal CPCs in the Convention Area whose current fishing activity for bigeye tuna is limited or non-existent, but that have a real interest in fishing for the species, that may wish to develop their own fisheries bigeye tuna in the future.
-CPCs shall implement robust monitoring, control and surveillance measures, as applicable in relation to their capacity and resources. - 8.
-The annual quotas and catch limits described in this Recommendation do not constitute long term rights and are without prejudice to any formal process of allocation. - 9.
-CPCs shall report quarterly the amount of bigeye caught by vessels flying their flag to the Secretariat by the end of the following quarter.
-When 80% of the catch limit or threshold for a CPC is reached, the Secretariat shall notify that to all CPCs. - 9 bis.
-When 80% of the TAC is reached for a given year, the Secretariat shall notify that to all CPCs. - 10.
+- 5. If the catch of bigeye tuna by CPCs not listed in paragraph 3 exceeds [1,250 t] in any given year, a catch limit shall be established for each of these catching CPCs for the following years.
+The catch limit shall be agreed with due consideration to the rights of developing coastal States, the circumstances at hand, and the sustainability of the stock. - 6.
+The provisions of paragraph 3, 4, and 5 shall not prejudice the rights and obligations under international law of those developing coastal CPCs in the Convention Area whose current fishing activity for bigeye tuna is limited or non-existent, but that have a real interest in fishing for the species, that may wish to develop their own fisheries bigeye tuna in the future.
+Catching CPCs shall implement robust monitoring, control and surveillance measures, as applicable in relation to their capacity and resources. - 7.
+Once SCRS confirms that B{MSY} has been attained for bigeye tuna, the Commission may consider the possibility to review upward the TAC for this stock.
+Such a TAC increase should be initially allocated in priority to developing coastal States up to a maximum of [10,000 t].
+Once the TAC reaches 72,500 t, further increases of the TAC should be established according to the sharing arrangements in place under paragraph 3. - 8.
+CPCs shall report monthly the amount of bigeye caught by vessels flying their flag to the Secretariat by the end of the following month.
+In addition, CPCs shall ensure that purse seine and large scale longline vessels (LOA>20m) report their catches on a weekly basis.
+When 80% of the catch limit for a CPC is exceeded, the Secretariat shall notify all CPCs.
+In 2021, the ICCAT Secretariat should advise the Commission about the suitability of the reporting frequency to monitor the TAC uptake. - 9.
 If the total catch exceeds in any year the TAC in paragraph 2, the Commission shall review these measures.